Have any symptoms of coronavirus? Now, 24X7 helpline number set up for your aid

 - sometimes a fever.

 In most cases, you won't know whether you have a coronavirus or a common cold.
-In advanced cases, the patient can have very serious complications, which can lead to death, such as: Sever pneumonia, Renal (Kidney) failure.
+In advanced cases, the patient can have very serious complications, which can lead to death, such as Severe pneumonia, Renal (Kidney) failure.